Aztec Club of 1847: Origins

-Winfield Scott wanted to reward his officers so, using military funds, he hired locals to spruce up the old building turning it into the Aztec Club.
+Winfield Scott wanted to reward his officers, so, using military funds, he hired locals to spruce up the old building turning it into the Aztec Club.
 Only officers who served with him from Veracruz to the occupation of Mexico City were allowed to attend the private club.
 The Aztec was a stunning hit with the officers.
-It allowed them to escape the dirt and grime of the city and get away from the smell of death.
-Selected upscale meals were served and the finest whiskey was provided to those who drank.
-On occasion local talent performed.
+It allowed them to escape the city's dirt and grime and escape the smell of death.
+Selected upscale meals were served, and the finest whiskey was provided to those who drank.
+On occasion, local talent performed.

 "We have a magnificent club house, and it is a source of great pleasure and comfort to us." wrote George B. McClellan.
 "We go there and are sure that we will meet none but gentlemen."
 The Aztec Club quickly became the place in the city.
-The ranks of the organization swelled quickly, including William T. Sherman, George C. Meade, and Kentuckian Simon Bolivar Buckner.
+The ranks of the organization swelled quickly, including William T. Sherman, George G. Meade, and Kentuckian Simon Bolivar Buckner.

-Handsome dinners were given, and almost every person of distinction who visited Mexico during its occupation were put up at the Club, and so popular did it become that after it was fairly in working order admission was rather difficult.
-The building occupied was located on one of the streets leading out of the Calle Plateros, and but two blocks from the Grand Plaza, a most convenient situation, and not far from the headquarters of General Scott, Commander-in-Chief.
+Handsome dinners were given, and almost every person of distinction who visited Mexico during its occupation was put up at the club.
+So popular did it become that after it was fairly in working order, admission was rather difficult.
+The building was located on one of the streets leading out of the Calle Plateros, but two blocks from the Grand Plaza, a most convenient situation, and not far from the headquarters of General Scott, commander-in-chief.